 BigQuery supports many of the familiar SQL clauses, such as

 You can select a range of tables to form the union using a wildcard table.
-Let's query over the entire year of 2011 by querying tables with "2011" as a prefix:
+First, create a second table to query over by loading the next hour's page views into a new table:

-SELECT title, SUM(views) views FROM `bigquery-samples.wikimedia_pageviews.2011*` WHERE wikimedia_project = "wp" AND REGEXP_CONTAINS(title, 'Red.*t') GROUP BY title ORDER BY views DESC
+SELECT title, SUM(requests) requests FROM `lab.pageviews_2019*` WHERE wiki = "en" AND REGEXP_CONTAINS(title, 'Red.*t') GROUP BY title ORDER BY requests DESC

 You can filter the tables more selectively with the _TABLE_SUFFIX pseudo column.
-This query will limit to tables corresponding with the last two months of the year.
+This query will limit to tables corresponding to April 10.